Manufacturer Profile

 Every Viper boat manufactured or imported into the U.S. after 1972 has a 12-character Hull Identification Number (HIN) stamped on the transom.
 Viper HINs begin with the manufacturer codes EJS, RFK.

 Viper is a boat manufacturer tracked by the U.S. Coast Guard under MIC codes EJS, RFK.
-Vessels on file span model years 1989 through 2006.
-HullScore tracks 85 Viper vessels in our database, along with 1 manufacturer recalls and 13 USCG-reported boating accidents.
+HullScore tracks 0 Viper vessels in our database, along with 1 manufacturer recalls and 13 USCG-reported boating accidents.